-Qualitative - a student must maintain a cumulative GPA of 70% or better in order to remain in school and be considered in good academic standing at each evaluation point of 338 earned clock hours and 676 scheduled hours.
+Qualitative: A student must maintain a cumulative GPA of 70% or better in order to remain in school and be considered in good academic standing at each evaluation point which are at the end of the second and fourth phases.
 The Director of Education may permit a student to retake a failed examination or turn in make-up work.
 A passing grade on the retaken examination or make-up work would replace the original failed grade.
 The school maintains all student progress records.

-If the student's cumulative GPA is below 70% at the evaluation point of earned 338 clock hours, the student will be placed on financial aid warning for the next SAP evaluation period.
+If the student's cumulative GPA is below 70% at the evaluation point, the student will be placed on financial aid warning for the next SAP evaluation period.
 The student must raise their cumulative GPA to a 2.0 or a "C" or better by the end of the warning period.
 If they fail to do so financial aid eligibility is terminated.
 They must file an appeal with the Director of Education if they want to remain in school.
 After a successful appeal the student will be placed on financial aid probation and will not be eligible for additional funding.

-Quantitative - Attendance is checked at each evaluation point.
-A student must have at least 66.67% attendance at the earned 338 clock hour evaluation period, or the student will be placed on financial aid warning for the next evaluation period.
+Quantitative: Attendance is checked at each evaluation point.
+A student must have at least 66.67% pace of attendance at the evaluation period, or the student will be placed on financial aid warning for the next evaluation period.
 If the student fails to meet the 66.67% pace of attendance by the end of the warning period, financial aid eligibility is terminated.
 The student must file an appeal with the Director of Education if they wish to remain in school.
 If the appeal is approved the student will be placed on financial aid probation and will not be eligible for any additional financial aid.
 If a student is not a Title IV recipient, and at the time of an SAP evaluation is not meeting the minimum standards of 66.67% pace of attendance and a cumulative GPA 70% or better, they will be placed on academic warning.
 The student will be counseled on the risks and consequences of reaching the maximum time frame for program completion.
 Students not receiving Title IV funding who are in a Title IV program will be evaluated at the same time as a Title IV student.